 You can search for remote proofreading jobs and it will automatically show you recent postings that fit the bill.
 You’ll then have to apply for the jobs on your own.

-Domainite provides digital marketing services, from web designing to content writing and editing to its clients.
+Domainite provides its clients with digital marketing services, from web designing to content writing and editing.

 There are a lot of projects available, so if you lose out on a bid for one, you can always find another.